kivy/python-for-android/README.md

 and extend interface.
 If you are looking for the old toolchain with distribute.sh and build.py, it is still available at https://github.com/kivy/python-for-android/tree/old_toolchain, and issues and PRs relating to this branch are still accepted.
+However, the new toolchain contains all the same functionality via the built in pygame bootstrap.

 For documentation and support, see: